FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

 \section{Attack Graphs}

 $\fashion$'s goal is to balance the functionality and security needs of the network.
-Functionality needs are relatively straightforward to state: a set of desired network flows that should be carried in the network while respecting link capacity.
-Security is more complicated to state.
-We use the abstraction of \emph{attack graphs}.
+Functionality needs are relatively straightforward to state: a set of desired network flows that should be carried in the network while respecting link constraints such as bandwidth.

-Attack graphs model the most likely paths that an attacker could use to penetrate a network~\cite{schneier1999attack,Sheyner2002,Ingols2006,ammann2002scalable}.
-In the attack graph model attackers traverse the network to reach their target(s) network resource.
-This traversal may combine traditional network capability such as routing with exploitation of a software/hardware vulnerability.
-An attack graph assumes an attacker starts at some entry point such as a publicly facing Web page and through a series of privilege escalations and network device accesses pivots to eventually reach his or her desired destination.
-(The technology supports an arbitrary starting point if one wishes to consider insider attacks.)
-We focus our discussion here on attack \emph{dependency} graphs as defined by Homer et al.~\cite{Homer2013}.
-Another common type of graph is called an attack \emph{state} graph.
-We discuss the distinction between these two data structures in Section~\ref{ssec:expanded view}.
-For brevity, we just refer to attack dependency graphs as attack graphs.
+For security needs, we use the abstraction of \emph{attack graphs}.
+Attack graphs model paths that an attacker could use to penetrate a network~\cite{schneier1999attack,Sheyner2002,Ingols2006,ammann2002scalable}.
+Paths combine network capabilities such as routing and exploitation of a software/hardware vulnerabilities. \ifnum\lncs=1 An attack graph assumes an attacker starts at some entry point such as a publicly facing Web page. \else An attack graph assumes an attacker starts at some entry point such as a publicly facing Web page and through a series of privilege escalations and network device accesses pivots to eventually reach his or her desired destination.
+(The technology supports an arbitrary starting point if one wishes to consider insider attacks.) \fi

-There are two types of nodes in an attack graph: capabilities, denoted $C$, and exploits denoted as $\exploit$.
-An exploit requires some number of capabilities as preconditions.
-If an attacker has successfully obtained those preconditions they are assumed to gain all successors of $\exploit$ with some probability.
-Example capabilities include ability to send packets, user level authority, root level authority.
-Example exploits include an SQL injection which requires an ability to send packets and a SQL server running a specific software version.
-A successor of this exploit node may be root level access on the device running the SQL server.
-In the attack graph in Figure~\ref{fig:functional:ag}, when an attacker executes Exploit 0, they achieve privilege level $1$ on node $3$ with some probability.

-Building an attack graph requires network reachability information, device software configurations and known exploit information~\cite{website:CVE, website:NVD,website:CVSS,website:CWSS} to generate the graph.
-Attack graphs are only effective in measuring how an attacker would traverse using known vulnerabilities and system state.
-While it is possible to consider the implications of a new vulnerability~\cite{ingols2009modeling} this is not a native capability.

-In isolation a misconfigured device which allows unauthorized access may be benign but when coupled with network access to ex-filtrate data or pivot to additional targets the results can be devastating.
-The goal of constructing and analyzing an attack graph is to understand the security posture in total.
-An attack graph should allow one to understand defensive weaknesses and critical vulnerabilities in the network.
-Since all enterprises have limited budgets, the goal of this analysis is usually to prioritize changes that have the largest impact.